Sudalai29/Deploying-2048-using-AWS-EKS/README.md

-It looks like you have a general plan for deploying the 2048 tile game using AWS EKS (Elastic Kubernetes Service) and Fargate, with Ingress and an ALB (Application Load Balancer) for the application.
+Our plan here is to deploy the 2048 tile game using AWS EKS (Elastic Kubernetes Service) and Fargate, with Ingress and an ALB (Application Load Balancer) for the application.
 Here's a summary of the process, with some helpful commands and points to focus on:

 1. **AWS Account and Configuration**:
     - Ensure your AWS account is configured on your local machine using the `aws configure` command.